 I prefer to use a blender, pouring the vinegar or lemon juice in to help liquefy the roots and keep the blender moving it around.
 But the peeled roots may also be grated in a food processor or cut into small cubes and put through a food grinder.
 Grating horseradish releases the enzymes that cause the hot flavor.
 And the finer the grind, the hotter the heat!

 I prefer not to use any salt, and for ascorbic acid, I use "Fruit Fresh".
 Just mix them up (again I do this in the blender).
-Note that adding the vinegar stops the heat from developing, so if you like very hot horseradish, let the grated horseradish sit in the fridge for about 30 minutes before adding the vinegar!
+Note that adding the vinegar stops the heat from developing, so if you like very hot horseradish, let the grated horseradish sit in the fridge for about 30 minutes to an hour, before adding the vinegar!

 Just put the lids on and put them in a colder part of your fridge!